Jumaruba/jtimesched/assignments/01_assignment/01_assignment.md

 	}
 ```

-When fixing this error, a new bug was reported: `LiteralsFirstInComparisons`; because literals should come first in all String comparisons, avoiding the possibility of NullPointerExceptions.
-If the object that may be null is instead used as the parameter, no exception will occur if it is null, it will just return false.
+When fixing this error, a new bug was reported: `LiteralsFirstInComparisons`; because literals should come first in all String comparisons, avoiding the possibility of `NullPointerExceptions`.
+If the object that may be null is instead used as the parameter and the `equals()` is called in the literal, no exception will occur if the parameter is null, the method will just return false.
-For this reason, to fix the new bugs, we changed the code to the following:
+For this reason, we changed the code to the following:
 ```java
 @Override
 	public void actionPerformed(ActionEvent e) {